OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 ### Run the pipeline
 Push code to the repo to trigger pipeline.
+> Note: You don't need to commit env files under env/ folder into the repo.

 The default pipeline will be triggered when push events happen on master branch, you can modify it to meet your own needs.